breadboard-ai/breadboard/seeds/graph-playground/docs/thoughts.md

 Configuration and inputs are merged together.
 First, configuration, then inputs overlaid over it.
 This way, if the user provides a matching value in the configuration, it can be used as an input.

 There is no distinction with configuration and inputs for the node.
 They are both just inputs.

+Idea: each edge has an adapter.
+There is a "default" adapter that just outputs a string, but also, there can be other adapters that do more interesting things.

+I wonder if each handler has a pick at the incoming adapter.
+And if it fails to find one, it just goes "give me the string, then".

+I wonder if it's like `fetch`.
+Either text or JSON.